 In May 2024, we acquired a 12.1% minority interest in AWWG Investments B.V. ("AWWG") for €50 million (\$53.6 million).
 AWWG is a global fashion group and premier platform for international brands.
 AWWG owns a portfolio of brands including Hackett, Pepe Jeans and Façonnable.
 In July 2024, we acquired an additional 6.6% minority interest in AWWG for €27.1 million (\$29.1 million), increasing our total ownership interest to approximately 18.7%.
-We intend to leverage AWWG's expertise with AWWG becoming the agent for Karl Lagerfeld, DKNY and Donna Karan in Spain and Portugal.
-This investment is intended to accelerate several of our priorities including expanding our international business and identifying opportunities for growth of our owned brands.
+This investment is intended to leverage AWWG's expertise and provide for synergies to support our international expansion priority through the development of our operational platform in Europe.